brendankaguiar/Recipe-and-Nutrition-Program/README.md

 # Recipe-and-Nutrition-Program
 Brief description:
-This program allows the user to work with up to 50 nutrition labels and recipes.
+This console-based program allows the user to work with up to 50 nutrition labels and recipes.

 Programmer notes:
 This was my final project for a computer sciece class, which heavily uses arrays.
 I completed the requirements, however, when the program deletes a label or recipe, I assign the first subscript of the selected recipe array a '#' for comparisons